 • He looked at her with a stare pointed like an arrow.

-Other ways to say: Sharp, direct
+Other ways to say: Sharp, direct, to the point

 23. Follow the arrow

-Example Sentence:
+Example Sentences:

 • If you follow the arrow, you’ll find the way out.